 2. Wait at least two years before claiming the exemption between sales of a primary residence.

 You can’t always get this exemption just because you are selling your primary residence.
 This exemption is only allowable once every two years.
-If you claimed it for another property the 24 months preceding your current sale, you won’t be able to double dip to avoid capital gains.
+If you claimed it for another property the 24 months preceding your current sale, you won’t be able to do so on a second property to avoid capital gains.

 And expect the IRS to be unforgiving about the two-year minimum: “[Another] client owned their property for one year, nine months and three weeks, so he couldn’t get the capital gains tax exemption,” recalls Cornell.